 The ability to make a habit of taking action on this is only possible with God (and thank goodness it’s not dependent on me!).

 2 Timothy 1:7 says, “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”

-2. The second reason I yell is because I can’t find a better way to deal with the situation.
+2. The second reason we yell is because we can’t find a better way to deal with the situation.

-3. The third reason I yell is because I have trained my children to listen only when I yell.
+3. The third reason we yell is because we have trained our children to listen only when we yell.

 When we begin to live by grace, our approach to parenting changes.
 We must realize that we are not given our children to parent simply so that we can raise perfect beings who step in time to her every order but so that we can embrace the privilege of leading the next generation of Christ followers who will learn to seek Him in their everyday lives and lean on His mercy.

 Let’s strive to learn the principle of “a soft answer” in the way we instruct our children so that they will listen to us not out of fear, but because they know we want to lovingly instruct them, whether it be in a practical or spiritual area of their lives.